digitalave/digitalave-old-site.github.io/_posts/2020-05-08-Install-SonarQube-On-Ubuntu-Debian.md

 <img src="\images\SonarQube-Ubuntu\sonarqube.jpg" width="100%">

 ### Introduction:
+SonarQube is an open-source tool which can used for analyze quality of the source code.
+It can detect your code bugs, vulnerabilities, security black holes and code smells.
+SonarQube empowers you to write cleaner and safer codes without breaking standards and code methodologies.

+SonarQube is bundled with static code analyzer for more than 27 programming languages.
+SonarQube performs continues code inspection using thousands of automated static code analysis rules.

+We can perform code analysis manually or integrating with CICD DevOps tools such as Jenkins, Auzre DevOps and Bamboo.

+And, also you can integrate SonarQube with your IDE tool such as Visual Studio and Eclips.

+SonarQube provides code reliability by preventing bugs and application security by fixing vulnerabilities that compromise your code.

 SonarQube is an open-source platform.
 Which uses for static code analysis and continuous inspection of code quality.
 SonarQube can detect bugs, code smells and security vulnerabilities.SonarQube empowers developers to write cleaner and safer code.

-SonarQube is bundled with static code analyzer for more than 27 programming languages.
-SonarQube performs continues code inspection using thousands of automated static code analysis rules.

-SonarQube allows developers to build bugs free, secure application in many languages.
-And also maintain a code standards for best developer practices.

 SonarQube provides code reliability by preventing bugs and application security by fixing vulnerabilities that compromise your code.

 SonarQube is able to integrate with CI/CD tools such as Jenkins, Azure DevOps, GitHub, GitLab, Bitbucket and many more.

 ### Features: